Nico Castel

+Early life and career

 Castel was born in Lisbon, Portugal, the "scion of a multigenerational dynasty of Sephardic rabbis" with roots in 15th century Castile.
 He was raised in Venezuela by multilingual parents and a German nanny and attended a French school in Caracas.
 After some vocal study in Caracas and then the University of Mainz in Germany, Castel moved to New York City at the age of 16 to pursue a singing career and to study romance languages at Temple University in Philadelphia.
 In the early 1950s, he served in the United States Army as a translator in Germany.

 In 1958, he became the first winner of the "Joy in Singing" award, which launched his career with a recital at The Town Hall in New York City.
 He began calling himself "Nico Castel" early in his singing career.
 In June 1958 he made his debut with Santa Fe Opera as Fenton in Verdi's Falstaff.
 The following month he portrayed Joseph in the world premiere of Carlisle Floyd's Wuthering Heights in Santa Fe.
 In 1965, he first performed with the New York City Opera as Jacob Glock in The Flaming Angel and performing with that company in numerous roles thereafter.
 With the Metropolitan Opera in 1970, he debuted as Don Basilio in Mozart's The Marriage of Figaro.

+Opera and coaching career

 Over the next 27 years at the Met, he gave nearly 800 performances and later served for three decades, until his retirement in 2009, as its staff diction coach.
 Castel had over 200 operatic roles in his repertoire.
 His singing career took him around the world to work with such companies as Palacio de Bellas Artes, Mexico City; Finnish National Opera, Helsinki; New Israeli Opera, Tel Aviv; Opera Metropolitana, Caracas; Teatro Nacional de São Carlos, Lisbon; Spoleto Festival, Spoleto, Italy; Maggio Musicale Fiorentino, Florence; Semper Oper, Dresden; and in the United States, the Opera Company of Philadelphia, Seattle Opera, San Francisco Opera, Chicago Lyric Opera, Ravinia Festival, San Antonio Grand Opera Festival, New Orleans Opera, Baltimore Opera, Miami Opera, Santa Fe Opera, Central City Opera, and St. Louis Opera, among others.
 On the concert stage, he often included Jewish music in his programs, and he served as a cantor at Scarsdale Synagogue in Westchester County, New York, and Progressive Synagogue in Brooklyn, New York.
 The New York Times commented: "Reviewers over the years praised Mr. Castel’s rich dramatic characterizations, his sensitive musicianship and, not surprisingly, his impeccable diction."